 Continued exploration of the theory and practice of acting, focusing on more complex characterization and character analysis.
 Introduction to theatrical styles and period acting using monologues and scenes.
 Prerequisite: Theater Arts 1A (or equivalent).

-Introduction to Improvisation.
-Workshop exercises in theater experience through the operational structure of the game.
+Workshop exercises in theater experience through short and long format improvisation games!
 Mimes, characterizations, scene setting, mood and material for extended ensemble improvisation.
 Recommended for non-theater as well as theater majors.

 THEA 5 - Children's Theater

-Introduction to the techniques of formal children's theater.
-Creation and performance of a theatrical production designed for children.
+Introduction to the techniques of children's theater.
+Creation and performance of a theatrical production designed for children in local shows and for local audiences.
+Be a kid’s hero on stage!
+Join the show!
 Casting subject to audition.